Yod Pointing to the Moon: Lunar Apex Meaning

 The Moon returns to its natal position every 27 days (the lunar return), and transits to a Yod apex there activate the whole pattern monthly.
 Most natives do not consciously track these, but they often show up as a recurring emotional rhythm that peers without the pattern do not share.

-Eclipses within orb of a natal Yod apex on the Moon tend to mark the pattern's biggest activations.
-An eclipse at the apex during a year when outer planets are also transiting the base planets is usually a defining period for Moon-apex natives.
-Track eclipse seasons if you have this configuration.
+Eclipses within orb of a natal Yod apex on the Moon can mark louder activations.
+An eclipse at the apex during a year when outer planets are also transiting the base planets may be worth tracking, but it does not guarantee a defining event.

-What the Moon apex is trying to force
+What the Moon apex asks you to practice

 What usually gets overcompensated